Delikx/TidanRealms-/README.md

 tired of his exuses.

 side note: Tidan saves the usernames and passwords of all his players on the server.
+HE HAS YOUR INFO!!!